New York Office

-Alison JW Epperson is a member of the firm's White Collar, Investigations, Securities Litigation & Compliance group in the New York office.
-She helps clients navigate high-stakes white collar criminal investigations and enforcement matters, with a focus on the Foreign Corrupt Practices Act and anti-corruption compliance.
+Alison JW Epperson helps clients navigate high-stakes white collar criminal investigations and enforcement matters, with a focus on the Foreign Corrupt Practices Act and anti-corruption compliance.

-Alison represents individuals and corporations in a broad range of white collar criminal defense, anti-corruption, and regulatory matters across the globe with a focus on the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws and regulations.
-Alison's practice involves conducting internal investigations, representing clients in matters before the U.S. Department of Justice and U.S. Securities & Exchange Commission, and securities laws violations.
-She has represented companies around the world in the oil and gas, education, technology, and financial industries.
+Alison represents individuals and corporations in a broad range of white collar criminal defense, anti-corruption, regulatory and trade matters across the globe with a focus on the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws and regulations.
+Alison's practice involves conducting internal investigations, representing clients in matters before the U.S. Department of Justice and U.S. Securities & Exchange Commission, and enhancing corporate compliance programs.
+Alison has extensive experience responding to subpoenas and information requests from government entities and has trial and litigation experience in multiple federal district courts.
+She has also helped clients navigate shareholder books and records inspection demands and shareholder derivative lawsuits.
+Alison has represented companies around the world in the oil and gas, education, pharmaceutical, blockchain, technology, and financial industries.

 Prior to joining Orrick, Alison graduated from Case Western Reserve University School of Law.
 In addition, while pursuing her undergraduate degree from Centre College, Alison worked on Capitol Hill in Washington, D.C., specifically in the Health, Education, Labor, and Pensions committee.
 In 2016, Alison co-founded the non-profit, CTE Hope, an organization dedicated to addressing the issues and research of traumatic brain injures and chronic traumatic encephalopathy.